Heliski Kamtschatka - Petropavlovsk

 Nature fans, however, will have no reason to complain.
 Fabulous views off and on volcanoes, tundra in deep snow, an ever changing Pacific coastline with steep cliffs and black sandy beaches, bizzare snow sculptures formed by hot volcanic fumes and icy winds, hot springs and a the partly colourful town and churches of Petropavlovsk and surroundings form a dreamful landscape full of surprises and changes.

-The hotel Bel-Kam-Tour is located in Paratunka, a village 40 minutes driving from Petropavlovsk or half an hour from the airport.
-It’s standard equals uropean 3 stars.
-All 43 rooms are equipped with two single beds or a queen, bath, shower and TV.
-Single rooms are available on request.
-After a day of skiing the hotel’s 4 open thermal pools are a fabulous bonus.
+The hotel Sputnik is located in Paratunka, a village 40 minutes driving from Petropavlovsk or half an hour from the airport.
+It’s standard equals uropean 3 stars +.
+All 50 rooms are equipped with two single beds or a king, bath, shower and TV.
+Single rooms are not available, double rooms with single occupancy at extra cost.
+After a day of skiing the hotel’s 2 large open thermal pools are a fabulous bonus.
 A small sauna and turkish bath are also at your disposal.
 A billiard room and a small night bar add to your evening activities.

 Breakfast and dinner are a mix between local and European kitchen.
 Excellent are the meals including fish and other produce from the nearby Pacific.
 For lunch you will receive a rich lunch pack with hot soup, tea and coffee being served in the field.